 Those warm and soft blue corn tortillas are delicious, healthy, and naturally gluten-free.
-The earthy flavor and stunning hue make them a favorite of many.
+Their earthy flavor and stunning hue make them a favorite of many.
+Learn how to make this traditional tortilla blue recipe at home without a tortilla press and use them to pair with your favorite Mexican foods!

-Blue corn tortillas are a type of tortilla made using blue corn instead of regular white or yellow corn.
-The result is a soft tortilla with a blue-ish color, more nutritious and healthy thanks to the type of corn used.
+Blue corn tortillas are a type of tortilla made with blue corn instead of regular white or yellow corn.
+The result is a soft tortilla with a blueish color, more nutritious and healthy thanks to the type of corn used.

 In Mexico, they have been consumed since Prehispanic times.
 You can find them as tortillas de maíz azul and are popular in southern and central states such as Oaxaca, Chiapas, and Tabasco, to name a few.